Recommendations

 Obsessed with a general's woman, a clergyman has strange visions of death and lust, struggling against his own eroticism.

-The influence of Germaine Dulac in The Seashell and the Clergyman can be felt in the way modern Drama films handle character-driven intensity.
+The influence of Germaine Dulac in The Seashell and the Clergyman can be felt in the way modern Fantasy films handle character-driven intensity.
 From the specific lighting choices to the pacing, this 1928 release set a high bar for atmospheric immersion.

 View Details